 This is an individual project.
 All handins are electronic.
-Clarifications and corrections will disseminated through class or through the Piazza site for cs281.
+Clarifications and corrections will disseminated through class or through the course web page.

 Handin

 There is no explicit handin.
 The bomb will notify your instructor automatically about your progress as you work on it.
 You can keep track of how you are doing by looking at the class scoreboard at: